maniac-mc/maniac-mc/README.md

 firefox build/html/index.html
 ```

-The documentation is also visible [here](https://maniac-mc.github.io/maniac-mc/).
+The documentation is also visible on [maniac-mc.github.io](https://maniac-mc.github.io).

 ## Examples and tests